jrgenerative/fixed-wing-sim/README.md

 ## <a name="installation"></a>Installation and Configuration

-Besides a Matlab and Simulink installation, you need to install [FlightGear](http://www.flightgear.org/) and [Tornado](http://tornado.redhammer.se/).
+Besides Matlab and Simulink, you need to install [FlightGear](http://www.flightgear.org/) and [Tornado](http://tornado.redhammer.se/).

 ### FlightGear Installation

-After installing FlightGear, you also need to install the aircraft visualization data.
-Assuming you installed FlightGear 3.4.0 on Windows, just copy the content of folder `FlightGear\Aircraft\ExperimentalCarrier` to `C:\Program Files\FlightGear 3.4.0\data\Aircraft\ExperimentalCarrier`.
+After installing FlightGear, it is necessary to copy the aircraft visualization data from your Git working copy to the FlightGear data directory.
+Assuming you installed FlightGear 3.4.0 on Windows, just copy the content of the working copy folder `FlightGear\Aircraft\ExperimentalCarrier` to `C:\Program Files\FlightGear 3.4.0\data\Aircraft\ExperimentalCarrier`.
 For other versions or operating systems, proceed accordingly.

 Edit the files `runFlightGear.bat` and `runFlightGear.m` in `ExperimentalCarrierSimulink/utilities` and adjust the FlightGear installation path to point to the correct location.